JesacaLin/dev-kitty/README.md

 # Dev-Kitty

-Dev Kitty is a full-stack web app launched to help developers practice and improve their skills through technical and behavioral interview questions.
-The app also includes cute dog photos to create a stress-free environment for learning.
-It is suitable for all skill levels and offers a range of questions for everyone.
+Dev Kitty is a full-stack web application designed to assist developers in honing their skills through a variety of technical and behavioral interview questions.
+The app also includes a collection of cute dog photos to create a relaxing and enjoyable learning experience.
+Suitable for developers of all skill levels, Dev Kitty offers a diverse selection of questions for users to practice and improve their abilities.

 ### Screenshots